Uniswap/docs/SDK_versioned_docs/version-2.0.0/reference/05-trade.md

 Returns the minimum amount of the output token that should be received from a trade, given the slippage tolerance.

-Useful when constructing a transaction for a trade of type `EXACT_IN`.
+Useful when constructing a transaction for a trade of type `EXACT_INPUT`.

 ## maximumAmountIn (since 2.0.4)